waynesutton/promptstack/README.md

 - [ ] Setup sign-in with Clerk
 - [ ] Add for private team prompts
 - [ ] Add for public team prompts
+- [ ] Only allow prompt feedback or comments if user is logged in

 ---